 Siemens defines EBITDA (adjusted) as EBIT (adjusted) before amortization (which in turn is defined as Amortization and impairments of intangible assets other than goodwill) and Depreciation and impairment of property, plant and equipment and goodwill.
 Siemens defines EBIT (adjusted) as Income from continuing operations before income taxes less Financial income (expense), net and Income (loss) from investments accounted for using the equity method, net.
 Each of the components of EBIT (adjusted) appears on the face of the Consolidated Financial Statements, and each of the additional components of EBITDA (adjusted) appears in the Consolidated Financial Statements or the MD&A thereto, which may be found in the relevant annual or quarterly report filed with the SEC.
-The IFRS financial measure most directly comparable to EBIT (adjusted) and EBITDA (adjusted) is Net income.
+The IFRS financial measure most directly comparable to EBIT (adjusted) and EBITDA (adjusted) is Income from continuing operations before income taxes.

-Siemens believes that the presentation of EBITDA (adjusted) and EBIT (adjusted) as a performance measure provides useful information to investors.
+Siemens believes that the presentation of EBITDA (adjusted) and EBIT (adjusted) as a cash earnings measure provides useful information to investors.
 Therefore EBITDA (adjusted) and EBIT (adjusted) are also broadly used by analysts, rating agencies and investors to assess the performance of a company.
-EBITDA (adjusted) and EBIT (adjusted) reported on a segment level also enhances the comparability of performance across segments.
-In addition, EBITDA (adjusted) is included in the ratio of "adjusted industrial net debt" to "EBITDA (adjusted)" to measure our capital structure as defined within our Fit42010 strategic program.
-For further information regarding the ratio of "adjusted industrial net debt" to "EBITDA (adjusted)", see Adjusted industrial net debt.